tiagomelo/jsonnet-config-scaling/README.md

 ---

-## Bonus: generate all envs in one shot
+## Bonus: generate all envs in one YAML file

-`all.jsonnet` uses a `for` loop + conditional logic to generate multiple environments at once:
+`all.jsonnet` uses a loop + conditional logic to generate deployments for all environments:

 ```jsonnet
 local resourceMap = {